osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. code:: bash

-    # List ONLY files that have "R1" at the start OR end
+    # List ONLY files that have "R1" at the start, end, or middle
     # Here we use the wildcard * twice (once at the start and
     # once at the end) to match ANY START or END characters
     # Note that here you cannot tab complete the name